thewca/wca-regulations/wca-regulations-2012.md

   - 8a4) Be announced on the WCA website at least two weeks before the beginning of the competition.
   - 8a6) Be publicly accessible.
   - 8a7) Use the authentic Speed Stacks Stackmat timer (Generation 2 or Pro) for time measurement.
   - 8a8) Be open to all who wish to compete.
 Restrictions must be approved by the WCA Board and clearly when the competition is announced.
+[NOTE: Wording is strange; clearly… what?
+I would say “Restrictions must be made clear and be approved by the WCA board when the competition is announced.”]
 - 8f) If WCA Regulations are not correctly observed during a competition, the WCA Board may disqualify affected attempts.